 Gloucester's unique architecture has the buildings all built-in to the surrounding landscape.
 Both of the fuel sales buildings are to the west of the access road, to allow for large east-facing windows.
 Outside, a lot of natural landscaping is used, and there is a little-known gravel path which allows people to move between the two sides.

 During planning, the service area referred to as 'Gloucestershire Gateway', while the Highways Agency preferred 'Brookthorpe'.
 Regulations require a precise name to be used publicly, so upon opening it became 'Gloucester services'.

 Planning and Opening

-There was a judicial review of the plans in January 2012, led by neighbouring operators Welcome Break and Roadchef, who argued the environmental impacts had been underestimated.
-This appeal was thrown out; Mr Justice Bean backed Stroud District Council's planning approval after a two-day hearing in Birmingham.
+Planning permission was granted in August 2011.
+A judicial review was held in January 2012, led by neighbouring operators Welcome Break and Roadchef, who argued the environmental impacts had been underestimated.
+This appeal was thrown out; Mr Justice Bean backed Stroud District Council's planning approval after a two-day hearing.

 Michaelwood (15 miles)

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by Facebook and you'll need to permit access to Facebook for the comments to load.